jonashackt/spring-boot-vuejs/README.md

 }
 ```

-Now our Backend will responde CORS-enabled and accepts requests from 8080.
-But as this only enables CORS on one method, we have to repeatately add this annotation to all of our REST endpoints, which isn’t a nice style.
+Now our Backend will respond CORS-enabled and will accept requests from 8080.
+But as this only enables CORS on one method, we have to repeatedly add this annotation to all of our REST endpoints, which isn’t a nice style.
 We should use a global solution to allow access with CORS enabled to all of our REST resources.
 This could be done in the `SpringBootVuejsApplication.class`:

 ```java
 // Enable CORS globally